biotop/biotop-website-hugo/content/person/niko-popitsch.md

 +++

-bio = "Niko studied Informatics and Molecular Biology in Vienna.
-For his PhD, he did research on semantic web technolgies, before he switched to bioinformatics.
-Between 2014 and 2016 he worked as a senior post-doc at the University of Oxford's Wellcome Trust Institute for Human Genetics.
-Currently, he works at CCRI, Vienna where he investigates rare childhood diseases using bioinformatics.
-His research interests include: **method development in bioinformatics**, **translational genomics**, application and development of **semantic web technologies** and **decentralised computing**." category = ["people"] date = "2015-05-03T09:35:42+01:00" email = ""
+bio = "Niko holds a PhD in Computer Science and an MSc in Molecular Biology and currently work as a bioinformatician.
+Since 2011, he works with next-generation sequencing data, both working with researchers on challenging biological/medical projects as well as doing basic bioinformatics research and method development.
+During his time at the University of Oxford, he was involved in several large-scale, translational whole-genome sequencing projects.
+Working with huge datasets from cancer and rare diseases, made him appreciate the power of statistical and genomics approaches for addressing fundamental medical and biological questions.
+He has recently started to apply Deep Learning-based methods to such data in order to uncover hidden, complex patterns that might lead to biological insight."

+category = ["people"]
+date = "2015-05-03T09:35:42+01:00"
+email = ""